Still having format problems, but new pictures are uploaded. Many thanks to my mystery photographer!

 By the 1970s, the resort had been renamed the River Inn and a motel and cabins had been added to the indoor and outdoor pools and baths.
 The property was purchased for $2.3M in 1979 by the family that controls Westlake Development Group in San Mateo (think Westlake Shopping Center and the entire Westlake district of Daly City).
 Then the River Inn as you see it today began to take shape.

-Now we enter a period of gossip, hear-say, and urban legends. this is what I have been told or have read, but I can’t vouch 100% for its accuracy.
+Now we enter a period of gossip, hear-say, and urban legends.
+This is what I have been told or have read, but I can’t vouch 100% for its accuracy.
 The owners of the River Inn entered into a development agreement with some local movers and shakers to create a “world class” casino resort spa.
 The development group may (or may not) have been connected with Joe Conforte of Mustang Ranch fame.
 The casino / spa building that dominates the site today was completed in 1983 and work began on an expansion.
 One small problem – someone ran off with the money, nobody paid the contractors bankrupting many of them, and the whole scheme imploded.
 Supposedly, one of the developers ended up doing hard time for his involvement.
 By the time the legal mess was sorted out, 4th street was well into its decline, and the land owners just never found a feasible plan to reopen the facility.

 Today, the fenced off property is used for SWAT training by Reno police, quite a sight the first time you experience it.
 There is a very cool portfolio of photographs from 2006 posted on Flickr.